Intracranial Epidural Abscess

 Imaging Studies

-Neuroimaging narrows the potential diagnoses and enables prompt empirical therapy until a specific microbiological diagnosis is made.
+Neuroimaging is key to narrowing down the potential diagnosis and enabling prompt empirical therapy until a specific microbiological diagnosis is made.

 View Image